Adjusting to Life in Hong Kong

 On my first week of my new life in Hong Kong, I stayed in Causewaybay (in the city’s center).
 If you walk around Causewaybay at nine or ten at night during any day of the week, you can barely make your way through the crowd.
 There are so many people!
 In the crosswalk in Hennessy Road, which is 14,5 meters wide and 21 meters long, people accumulate until the light turns green.

 In between the vehicles, behind the people on the other side, an overwhelming plasma screen showed the new season’s clothes collection of the corner main store.
-The small stores fought for attention with three or four smaller billboards, perched horizontally over the entrance, vertically before and after the side store, on the door, and on the sidewalk supported by a woman who had lost her enthusiasm.
+The small stores fought for attention.
+Some with three or four smaller billboards.
+They were perched horizontally over the entrance, vertically before and after the side store, on the door.
+One was on the sidewalk supported by a woman who had lost her enthusiasm.
 As if nobody noticed the new products being offered, blinking colored neon lights didn’t help me focus.
 Already distracted by all of the advertisement, I smelled an an intense smell from the door behind me and curiosity led me to the tiny little restaurant that sold skewered pork and chicken wings.
 That smell was mixed with the scent of perfume and many people’s odors.

 Suddenly, the light turned green and the crowd carried me along the crosswalk.
 I just let my body go with the flow.
-After reaching the next street, the people that crossed with me disappeared into the crowd and a new bunch of people started to gather to wait for the next green light.
+After reaching the next street, the people that crossed with me disappeared into the crowd.
+A new bunch of people started to gather to wait for the next green light.
 I felt like I was the only one overwhelmed with so much activity.

 In Chinese, there is an expression for a large number of people that directly translated would mean mountains of people.
 I think after crossing the street in Causewaybay, I have an idea of what mountains of people looks like.